ShunSakurai/check_forbidden/README.md

 ### Call external functions
 When the function check box is selected, you can call a function from an external Python script. *Specifications below are to be changed soon.*

-- Call a function named "function" in an external Python script, which takes segment ID (integer) and the target segment (string) as the arguments
+- Call a function named "function" in an external Python script, which takes six arguments: segment ID (integer), the source segment (string), target segment (string), match percentage (integer), locked status (boolean), target same as source (boolean)
 - The function should return a 2D list for each segment, each inner list representing one line in the result display both on Command Prompt and in the HTML table

 Code example: